emvicy/documentation/http-status.md

 Following iana's 'Hypertext Transfer Protocol (HTTP) Status Code Registry' <a href="https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml" target="_blank"> https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml </a>

 Emvicy provides single classes for each of the 64 Status Codes.
+Each class comes with:

-- Each class has the Status Code in its name
+- Status Code _and_ Description in its class name (e.g. `Status_Accepted_202`)
+- constant `CODE`, containing the (int) Http Status Code value
-- Each class has the Description in its name
+- constant `DESCRIPTION`, containing the (string) Http Status Code Description
+- static method `header()`, which sends a header with CODE and DESCRIPTION

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------